Caznix/ns-wiki/docs/guides/tools/rpakmodding.md

 ### Using the RPak in a mod

-Create the basis of the mod using the `gettingstarted`{.interpreted-text role="doc"} guide.
+Create the basis of the mod using the `gettingstarted`  guide.

 Inside the mod\'s folder, create a new folder, called `paks`.
 Move your .rpak file (and .starpak files if you have any) into the folder.